brockfanning/uswds-jekyll/README.md

 ### Last modified date

 You can show the last date a page was last modified by uncommenting this line from the `footer.yml` data file.
-This will add the date right before the footer component and uses the `last-modified.html` include.
+This will add the date right before the footer component.

+NOTE: You will also need to install the [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) plugin.
+Be aware that this will prevent you from deploying with GitHub Pages' automated builds, since jekyll-last-modified-at is not officially approved by GitHub Pages.

 ```yml
 # Used to show the "Last updated" date and time;